-It might take a couple hours or half a day to write a short speech.
-A keynote speech can take a week, or two weeks, to draft and edit and finalize.
-Organization and outlining can save you endless hours of rewrites.
+It's an honor to be asked to deliver a keynote — you want to be at your best.
+The longer a speech is, the easier it is to get lost in the text.
+It might take a couple of hours or half a day to write a short speech, but a keynote can take weeks to draft, edit, and finalize.
+Organization and outlining can save you endless hours of revisions.

-Steps to Writing a Keynote Speech
+Writing a Keynote

 - Understand your audience.
 Who are they and how do they relate to your subject matter?
-What are their hot buttons, how can you get them to not just be in the audience, but to listen and agree?
+What are their hot buttons?
+How can you get them to not just be in the audience, but to listen and agree?
 What are the words, phrases, or information points that will get heads nodding in agreement?

-Look at each section of the speech and ask yourself, what emotion will the audience feel?
-What about the section before and the section after?
+A great speech doesn't simply string elements together.
+It weaves them like a tapestry and takes the audience on a roller coaster.
+Look at each section of the speech and ask yourself, "Which emotions will the audience feel?
+What about the section before and the section after?"

-Tell real stories about average people—not billionaires or geniuses—who made a difference.
+Tell real stories about average people, not billionaires or geniuses, who made a difference.
 Local people, if you can.
 Make it real to your audience.